sjl/.plan/README.markdown

 HG545 class this morning.
 Finally got the description of the opaque notation in the paper, so I feel like I can finally start reading it.
 Maybe.

+Got confirmation from the next rotation lab that I'll be joining, so that's one fewer thing to worry about.

+Made another attempt at reading through the HG545 paper again when I got home.
+Made it all the way this time, but it was still a slog – the constant barrage of unintuitive notation made it quite painful, though not as bad as the last one.

+Did BS521 homework.